 In 2018, all the political agents came together, and the region encompassed was defined.
 2019 was the year in which cultural agents were brought together, and the possible paths our application could take explored.
-2020 will be a crucial year.
-The REDE will be extended out into the whole community, the first meetings will be held, in which we will think and plan together, the models of future projects will be drawn up and we will start writing our application.
-The application will need to be ready by the start of 2021, and if everything goes to plan, the cities applying will then be shortlisted by a panel of judges.
+2020 was a crucial year.
+The REDE was extended out into the whole community, the first joint projects and artistic objects were launched and we toured the municipalities with a congress that mobilized local and national agents, dialoguing and reflecting on culture and the region.
+In 2021 we will continue to program together, develop projects in the field and start writing the application, which we will have to deliver at the end of 2021.
+The cities applying will then be evaluated and shortlisted by a panel of judges.
 The cities on the shortlist will have another 6 months to finish bringing their projects together, and the winner will be announced in 2022.
 2022 will also be the year in which the models tested previously will need to be consolidated, and the winning city will be assessed by the dedecision-makers.
 We will then have 4 years until 2027, the amount of time allocated by the EU for the city to bring its project together.

 WHAT WE HAVE